 Reference a furnace size chart.

+You can also compare your home’s square footage to a furnace size chart.
 There are a number of different furnace size charts out there.
 These charts give comparisons between home square footage and the BTUs needed to heat it.
-Most follow guidelines similar to these:
+It’s not as accurate as calculating it yourself.
+Most charts follow guidelines similar to these:

 - A 1,200-square-foot home will require between 35,000 and 75,000 BTUs

 - A 1,500-square-foot home will require between 45,000 to 90,000 BTUs

 - A 1,800-square-foot home will require between 55,000 to 110,000 BTUs

 - A 2,100-square-foot home will require between 65,000 to 125,000 BTUs